visgl/luma.gl/docs/api-reference/shadertools/assemble-shaders.md

 - `moduleName`: the name of the module for which the injection is being defined
 - `opts.shaderStage`: `vs` or `fs`, the shader stage the injection is defined for
-- `opts.shaderHook`: the shader hook to inject into
+- `opts.shaderHook`: the shader hook to inject into.
+This can be a hook function defined by `setShaderHook` or a predefined injection key (see below)
 - `opts.injection`: the injection code
 - `opts.order` (optional): the priority with which to inject code into the shader hook.
 Lower priority numbers will be injected first